Updated August 2024

 Voltric is pretty new to the car subscription market and very similar to how elmo operates with only electric vehicles available.
 Prices start from £500 and vehicles on offer include the Fiat 500e, Kia eNiro, MG ZS and the Mercedes EQA.

-12 and 24 month contracts are available but if you want to end this early then an early termination fee applies.
+12 and 24-month contracts are available but if you want to end this early then an early termination fee applies.

 Ezoo

-Standard monthly mileage is 800 miles per month and you need to be between the age of 25 and 75 years old, this service is unsuitable for Expats as you need to be resident in the UK for at least 1 year.
+Standard monthly mileage is 800 miles per month and you need to be between the age of 25 and 75 years old, this service is unsuitable for Expats as you need to be a resident in the UK for at least 1 year.

 You can browse the vehicles online and book the vehicle.